 Congressman Ken Buck is a Republican from Windsor, representing Colorado's 4th Congressional District.
-He was first elected to Congress on November 4, 2014, and is currently serving his first term in the United States House of Representatives.
+He was first elected to Congress on November 4, 2014, and is currently serving his fourth term in the United States House of Representatives.

 After law school, Ken worked for Congressman Dick Cheney (R-WY) on the Iran-Contra Investigation and then became a prosecutor with the U.S. Department of Justice.
-In 1990 Ken joined the Colorado U.S. Attorney’s Office where he became the Chief of the Criminal Division.
+In 1990, Ken joined the Colorado U.S. Attorney’s Office where he became the Chief of the Criminal Division.

-In 2002 Ken joined Hensel Phelps Construction Co. in Greeley as a business executive.
+In 2002, Ken joined Hensel Phelps Construction Co. in Greeley as a business executive.

-Starting in 2004 Ken Buck was elected Weld County District Attorney three times.
+Starting in 2004, Ken Buck was elected Weld County District Attorney three times.
 He led a staff of more than sixty people with a strong record of criminal prosecution and crime prevention.
 Under Ken’s leadership, the crime rate in Weld County dropped 50%, one of the best records in the country.

 Ken is a Christian and a leader in his profession and community.
 Ken has volunteered and served on the boards of many important community groups.
-As District Attorney, Ken brought together community leaders to create the Juvenile Assessment Center (JAC).
+As District Attorney, Ken brought together community leaders to create the Juvenile Assessment Center.
 The Center has helped more than two thousand kids and their families get back on the right path in life.